sagefy/sagefy/gh-pages/data_structure.md

 An example of a unit is a small learning lesson, which may contain about five to eight minutes of information and 30-60 minutes of practice to gain proficiency.

-### Unit Categories
+### Unit Kinds

-- Unit categories may include Bloom's Taxonomy
+- Unit kinds may include Bloom's Taxonomy

 ### Unit Requirements